-- 1. Make sure no short circuits exist between the motherboard and chassis. - 2.
+- 1. Make sure that there is no short circuit between the motherboard and the chassis. - 2.
 Disconnect all ribbon/wire cables from the motherboard, including those for the keyboard and mouse. - 3.
 Remove all add-on cards. - 4.
-Install one CPU (making sure it is fully seated) and connect the chassis speaker and the power LED to the motherboard.
-(Check all jumper settings as well.) - 5.
+Install a CPU in CPU Socket and connect the chassis speaker and the power LED to the motherboard.
+(Make sure that the CPUs are properly seated and all jumper settings are properly configured as well.) - 5.
 Use only the correct type of CMOS onboard battery as recommended by the Manufacturer.
 Do not install the onboard battery upside down to avoid possible explosion.